rotty/tdns-cli/README.md

 when the update has propagated to all authoritative nameservers for the affected zone, this `tdns-update` can do that job for you.

+`tdns-update` is implemented in Rust, taking advantage of the terrific [`trust-dns`] DNS client library, and uses a single-threaded, non-blocking runtime.
+Translated from developer speak, this means that `tdns-udpate` should be very light on system resources, and cope well even with unreasonably large tasks, such as monitoring a record in a zone that is served by hundreds of authoritative nameservers.

 Note that `tdns-update` is currently in its initial development phase, and hasn't even been deployed by its author.
 The usual caveats apply.